MicrosoftDocs/SupportArticles-docs/Outlook/Client/email-messages/error-when-copying-msg-with-many-attachments-or-recipients.md

 For developers seeking to export messaging data, the only workaround is to avoid using MSG to archive messages.
 Instead, develop your own file format to preserve the important properties on a message.

-For more detailed information about this subject, see the Microsoft blogpost [No MSG For You!](https://docs.microsoft.com/archive/blogs/stephen_griffin/no-msg-for-you)
+For more detailed information about this subject, see the Microsoft blog post [No MSG For You!](https://docs.microsoft.com/archive/blogs/stephen_griffin/no-msg-for-you)